mmp/pbrt-v3/README.md

 [![Build Status](https://travis-ci.org/mmp/pbrt-v3.svg?branch=master)](https://travis-ci.org/mmp/pbrt-v3)
 [![Build status](https://ci.appveyor.com/api/projects/status/mlm9g91ejxlcn67s/branch/master?svg=true)](https://ci.appveyor.com/project/mmp/pbrt-v3/branch/master)

-This repository holds the source code to the new version of pbrt that is described in the third edition of *Physically Based Rendering: From Theory to Implementation*, by [Matt Pharr](http://pharr.org/matt), [Wenzel Jakob](http://www.mitsuba-renderer.org/~wenzel/), and Greg Humphreys.
+This repository holds the source code to the version of pbrt that is described in the third edition of *Physically Based Rendering: From Theory to Implementation*, by [Matt Pharr](http://pharr.org/matt), [Wenzel Jakob](http://www.mitsuba-renderer.org/~wenzel/), and Greg Humphreys.
 As before, the code is available under the BSD license.

-The [pbrt website](http://pbrt.org) has general information about both *Physically Based Rendering* as well as pbrt-v2, the previous version of the system.
+The [pbrt website](http://pbrt.org) has general information about both the *Physically Based Rendering* book as well as many other resources for pbrt.

 Example scenes
 --------------

-Over 10GB of example scenes are available for download.
+Over 8GB of example scenes are available for download.
 (Many are new and weren't available with previous versions of pbrt.)
 See the [pbrt-v3 scenes page](http://pbrt.org/scenes-v3.html) on the pbrt website for information about how to download them.